Care Assistant by Future Care Group

 Care Assistants

-Hamilton Nursing Home is an attractive homely Victorian property retaining many of the glorious features and atmosphere you would expect.
-Situated in Surbiton, within the Royal Borough of Kingston upon Thames, this ideal location is right in the heart of prestigious Southborough conservation area.
-Offering 38 individual rooms, a wide range of facilities and 24-hour expert care.

-We are actively looking to recruit Care Assistants right now for Day and Night shifts.
+We are currently Recruiting for Night care assistants for Holmwood Care Centre in Kidderminster DY10 3DJ.

-As Care Assistant within Hamilton Nursing Home you will be working as part of a focused, skilled team of fully supported staff who have our resident's wellbeing at the core of all they do.
+As Care Assistant within Holmwood Care Centre you will be working as part of a focused, skilled team of fully supported staff who have our resident's wellbeing at the core of all they do.

 As a Care Assistant you will be responsible for providing the highest standards of person centred care to our resident's whilst maintaining dignity, respect and wellbeing.
-Hamilton Nursing Home is committed to supporting and developing all Care Assistants with ongoing training & leadership across all areas.
+Holmwood is committed to supporting and developing all Care Assistants with ongoing training & leadership across all areas.

-Previous experience within the Care sector is not essential as full comprehensive training will be provided.
-As an organisation we are extremely proud of the training and career development we offer.
+Previous experience within the Care sector is desired.
+However, full comprehensive training will be provided.
+As an organisation we are extremely proud of the training and career development we offer .Working with the most up to date state of the art care home IT technologies.

-A Care Assistant at Hamilton will be a rewarding and satisfying job - no two days will be the same

 Rewards and Benefits: